 HBCU students have legal protections covered under Title IX, Title VI, Title II, etc equivalent to any other student.
-Therefore, the Title IX Coordinator is the best reporting option for students, especially Black survivors who may not feel safe reporting to campus police.
+Therefore, the Title IX Coordinator could be the best reporting option for students, especially Black survivors who may not feel safe reporting to campus police.
 Title IX Coordinators are required to lead an investigation into any sexual assault case that is reported to them.
 They also have the authority to discipline perpetrators, grant no contact orders, offer counseling and medical services covered by the school and give academic and housing accommodations.

-Some schools list campus police or on campus resource centers (ie. women’s or LGBTQ centers) as resources for survivors of sexual assault, however for most schools only the Title IX Coordinator has the authority to properly discipline and make accommodations for students, so most students usually go straight to the school’s Coordinator in order to directly report.
+Some schools may list campus police or on campus resource centers (ie. women’s or LGBTQ centers) as resources for survivors of sexual assault, however for most schools only the Title IX Coordinator has the authority to properly discipline and make accommodations for students, so most students usually go straight to the school’s Coordinator in order to directly report.
 Sometimes survivors feel most comfortable disclosing their experiences of sexual violence to a trusted faculty or staff of the school.
 If you would like assistance with reporting sexual violence to the Title IX Coordinator, then enlisting a trusted faculty or staff as an advisor may be helpful.
-However it is important for survivors to be cautious if they wish to remain anonymous because a school’s faculty and staff might be mandatory reporters.
+However, it is important for survivors to be cautious if they wish to remain anonymous because a school’s faculty and staff might be mandatory reporters.
 Some schools require faculty and staff to be responsible employees who are obligated under Title IX to report all instances of sexual violence they should reasonably know of to the Title IX Coordinator.
 Some examples of responsible employees are Greek advisors, department chairs, deans, and residential advisors.

 A Note on Confidentiality: